mleonardo93/gentle-reminders/README.md

 As a user, I want expired and completed tasks presented in a separate view As a user, I want to submit new tasks with a description, priority level and three states: expired, completed or active As a user, I want to mark tasks as complete

+Display a list of the user’s todo’s.
+User should be able to add a todo.
+User should be able to mark a todo complete.
+User should be able to delete a todo.